-If you have standing water in your house, cockroaches will flock to these areas to get a drink, so be sure to clean up any spills and keep damp areas dry.
+If you have standing water in your house, cockroaches flock to these areas to get a drink, so clean up any spills and keep damp areas dry.

 Of course, it can be difficult to mop up your shower or a leak, but it is a step that will prevent American cockroaches and other pests from making your house their new home.

 American cockroaches can enter your home through seemingly insignificant cracks.
 They will head toward areas rife with food, moisture, and warmth to survive.

 Seal up any cracks outside your home to keep American cockroaches from establishing a nest.
 If you have gaps between window frames or doors, try closing them to prevent any pests from heading indoors.